Terminology and abbreviations¶

 Tag protocol identifier, for VLAN.

 Time to live.
-A field in an LLDP Ethernet frames.
+A field in an LLDP Ethernet frame.

 Unicast (as opposed to multicast)